Nigel Spackman

-Nigel James Spackman (born 2 December 1960) is a former professional footballer and English football manager, and is a sports television pundit.
+Nigel James Spackman (born 2 December 1960) is an English sports television pundit and former professional football player and coach.

-As a player he was as a midfielder from 1980 to 1998, notably for Liverpool, Chelsea and Rangers.
+He played as a midfielder from 1980 to 1998, notably for Liverpool, Chelsea and Rangers.
 He also played for AFC Bournemouth, Queens Park Rangers and Sheffield United.
 He initially started out with Non-league Andover.
 He took over as player-manager of Sheffield United in 1997, but lasted less than a year.

 He became a full time manager from 1997 and had brief spells in charge of Barnsley in 2001 and Millwall in 2006.
 He now works for the Glenn Hoddle Academy as well as working as a pundit and co-commentator.